Film Permits and Location Agreements

 Los Angeles Film Permits (FILM LA, Inc)

-• Film LA requires that you make your application (bring an ID) at least 72 hours (3 work days) before you are to begin filming.
-However, it is important that you call them for a pre-consultation first.
+- Film LA requires that you make your application (bring an ID) at least 72 hours (3 work days) before you are to begin filming.
+However, you must call them for a pre-consultation first.
 Once they have processed your application, you will have to return to their offices on Sunset to pay the fees (usually $25) and pick up the permit.

 Filming on State Property